What is HIV?

 HIV damages the immune system over time.
 This can mean that, without treatment and care, a person with HIV is at risk of developing serious infections and cancers that a healthy immune system would fight off.

-The good news is that HIV is easily preventable and current treatment for HIV ensures our patients can lead long healthy lives.
+The good news is that HIV is easily preventable and current treatment for HIV ensures people living with HIV can have long health lives

 The main ways HIV can be passed on to someone else are;